Shantae: Mimic

 Mimic is a member of the Relic Hunters, a society of treasure hunters who unearth and study ancient artifacts.
-Although not related to her by blood, he is Shantae's adoptive uncle, as he raised her after her parents' disappearance.
+Although not related to her by blood, he is Shantae's adoptive uncle, as he found and raised her after her parents' disappearance.

 Sky

-Sky is Shantae's friend, a war bird trainer and the daughter of a Relic Hunter herself.
+Sky is Shantae's friend, a war bird trainer and the daughter of a Relic Hunter.
 Never seen without her pet war bird Wrench, she is described as being in a hurry to grow up.
 Sky appears as a playable character in Half-Genie Hero's "Friends to the End" mode.

 Bolo

 Bolo is Shantae's friend and sparring partner.
 He is described as being rather slow and very easily attracted to girls, though he seeks to prove himself as capable of being a hero.
+He has a baby brother named Pongo.
 Bolo appears as a playable character in Half-Genie Hero's "Friends to the End" mode.

 Rottytops

-Rottytops is a sentient zombie girl who is described as being mischievous and constantly looking for trouble for fun.
-After her first encounter with Shantae in the first game, although her behavior toward her remains ambiguous, in-game dialogue in Shantae and the Pirate's Curse reveals that she holds Shantae in great esteem and wants to be her friend.
+Rottytops is a sentient zombie girl who is described as being mischievous and constantly getting others into trouble for fun.
+After meeting Shantae in the first game, her behavior toward her remains ambiguous.
+However, in-game dialogue in Shantae and the Pirate's Curse reveals that she holds Shantae in great esteem and wants to be her friend.
 She has two brothers named Abner Cadaver and Poe.
 Rottytops appears as a playable character in Half-Genie Hero's "Friends to the End" mode.

 Risky Boots

 Risky Boots the lady-pirate is Shantae's evil nemesis and the series' primary antagonist.
 She constantly seeks to conquer Sequin Land or take revenge on Shantae for ruining her schemes.
 Risky is aided by her pirate crew, made up of tiny humanoid creatures called Tinkerbats.
-Shantae and the Pirate's Curse reveals that she was once second-in-command to a very dangerous being named the Pirate Master, and was corrupted by dark magic while serving him.
+Shantae and the Pirate's Curse reveals that she was once the first mate of a very dangerous being named the Pirate Master, and was corrupted by dark magic while serving him.
 Risky aids Shantae against the Pirate Master in Pirate's Curse and appears as a playable character in Half-Genie Hero's "Pirate Queen's Quest" mode.

 Games

 Shantae (2002)

 The first game in the series, Shantae, was released for the Game Boy Color in 2002, and was met with generally positive responses.
 However, according to director Matt Bozon, the game sold poorly, due in part to releasing after the Game Boy Advance.
 However, the game has since gained significant recognition, with some reviewers considering it one of the best games released for the Game Boy Color.

-The game was re-released for the Nintendo 3DS Virtual Console on July 18, 2013, with a Nintendo Switch re-release releasing later on April 22, 2021, with a special Game Boy Advance-enhanced mode, featuring a bonus Tinkerbat transformation and save states, multiple display options, control improvements, and a mini art gallery.
+The game was re-released for the Nintendo 3DS Virtual Console in 2013.
+A Nintendo Switch version was later released in 2021, with a special Game Boy Advance-enhanced mode, featuring a bonus Tinkerbat transformation and save states, multiple display options, control improvements, and a mini art gallery.